Cloudaware APIs for Adding Cloud Accounts

 WHERE

-token - insert the OAuth token generated before.
+token - paste the OAuth token generated before.
 Select fields in ‘Request body’ to make it look like below:

-sandbox - select 'true' if your Salesforce org is a sandbox, otherwise select 'false'
+if your Salesforce org is a sandbox; otherwise, select false

-Request body - select properties successively as role, trustedAccount, accountId, externalId, usages, name
+Request body - add the following properties: role, trustedAccount, accountId, externalId, usages, name

 {